PyConPL/Book/2016/presentations/tdd_of_python_microservices/text.md

     return our_service

 # Creates (and later destroys) the process of the service under test.
-# The same as with "db" fixture, it's created once for the whole test session to save time.
+# The same as with "db" fixture, it's created once
+# for the whole test session to save time.
-# The risk of tests influencing each other is present, but any improper behavior shows
+# The risk of tests influencing each other is present, but any improper
-# that the application is not stateless (which it should be if follows the tenets
+# behavior shows that the application is not stateless (which it should
-# of 12-factor app), so the tests do their job of finding bugs.
+# be if follows the tenets of 12-factor app), so the tests do their job
-that we are writing and not something that the whole community depends on, like Redis.
+# of finding bugs that we are writing and not something that the whole
+# community depends on, like Redis.
 @pytest.yield_fixture(scope='session')
 def our_service_session():
-    # Starting a service process with Mountepy requires a shell command in Popen format.
+    # Starting a service process with Mountepy requires a shell command
-    # The app will run in Waitress (a WSGI container, an alternative to gunicorn, uWSGI, etc.).
+    # in Popen format.
+The app will run in Waitress (a WSGI container,
+    # an alternative to gunicorn, uWSGI, etc.).
     service_command = [
         WAITRESS_BIN_PATH,
         '--port', '{port}',